enspiral-dev-academy/curator/README.md

 - to get current available language options run **curator languages**

-- creates a _template folder in current directory, with sub folders for each language, each with code, text and links files.
-Template.md is also created for the language agnostic readme content
+- creates a _template folder in current directory, with sub folders for each language, each with code, text and links files. template.md is also created for the language agnostic readme content

 ```
 curator init -A
 ```

-- will initialize ruby and c#
+- initializes ruby and c#

-#build
+##build

 curator build < language name >

+- run from the root directory of a repo

 - build the readmes for the given languages